rahil627/mind-of-rathewolf/README.md

 - - -

 ### notes
-implementation:
-the main web-site folder should be linked to a folder in the rathewolf repo, which itself generates the web-site on rathewolf.com (using GitHub Pages)

-todo:

 #### import from wordpress
 ho. ly. shit. that one bad decision of using wordpress instead of writing my own site generator costed me. :(

 currently:
+the current `_posts` are from the python script
-the current `_posts, _drafts, _attachments`, etc folders were imported from the xml file the current `_pages` folder was imported from the wordpress plugin, then possibly edited, so may need to merge carefully
+  - the python script didn't spit out a `_drafts` folder... hmmmmm, can use the one by the wordpress plugin...? the current `_pages` folder was imported from the wordpress plugin, then edited, so merge carefully
-  - resume is copy paste, so no worries
+  - resume is copy paste, so no worries there
-  - portfolio might have some new junk on the top, but that's about it
+  - portfolio has some new junk on the top, but that's about it
-  - herro might have two links changed, but that's all
+  - herro was preserved as is
-  - archives ?
+  - archives was sorta merged, no worries though

 - see diff.txt file in root to see differences between the different importers